mperezfuster/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/CREATE_RESOURCE_GROUP.html.md

 Create a resource group with a concurrent transaction limit of 20, a memory limit of 15, a CPU limit of 25, and disk I/O limits for the `pg_default` tablespace:

 ```
 CREATE RESOURCE GROUP rgroup2 WITH (CONCURRENCY=20,
   MEMORY_LIMIT=150, CPU_MAX_PERCENT=25,
   IO_LIMIT=’pg_default: wbps=1000, rbps=1000, wiops=100, riops=100’);
 ```

-Create a resource group to manage PL/Container resources specifying a memory limit of 10, and a CPU limit of 10:
+Create a resource group with a concurrent transaction limit of 20, a memory limit of 15, a CPU limit of 25, and disk I/O limits for a tablespace with oid 1663:

 ```
-CREATE RESOURCE GROUP plc_run1 WITH (MEMORY_LIMIT=100, CPU_MAX_PERCENT=10,
+CREATE RESOURCE GROUP rgroup2 WITH (CONCURRENCY=20,
-  CONCURRENCY=0);
+  MEMORY_LIMIT=150, CPU_MAX_PERCENT=25,
+  IO_LIMIT=’1663: wbps=1000, rbps=1000, wiops=100, riops=100’);
 ```

 Create a resource group with a memory limit percentage of 11 to which you assign CPU core 1 on the coordinator host, and cores 1 to 3 on segment hosts: